French centrist Bayrou says Fillon presidential manifesto 'dangerous'

-PARIS French centrist Francois Bayrou on Tuesday branded the liberal economic reforms proposed by conservative frontrunner Francois Fillon "dangerous", remarks that may hint at an independent run that could damage Fillon's presidential election hopes.
+PARIS (Reuters) - French centrist Francois Bayrou on Tuesday branded the liberal economic reforms floated by conservative presidential frontrunner Francois Fillon "dangerous" - remarks that may hint at an independent run that could damage Fillon's election hopes.

+Bayrou, a pro-Europe politician who won 18.5 percent of first-round votes in the 2007 presidential vote, is backing ex-premier Alain Juppe's bid for the conservative nomination.
+But Juppe is now second-favorite in that race after Fillon's stunning win in the primary contest's opening round.

 "The choices offered by Francois Fillon appear dangerous for our country," Bayrou told Reuters by telephone.